BryanWilhite/Blog/presentation/entry/2021/2021-06-20-the-most-important-thing-i-have-learned-as-a-developer-in-the-last-ten-years.md

 ## my card plan addresses the distraction problem

 One famous complaint in the software development world is around [distractions](https://www.ironistic.com/the-cost-of-distractions-on-developers/).
 The high cost of commercial real estate means developers will work in environments full of acoustic distractions—let alone organizational distractions like being invited to too many meetings.
-Blocking out what is supposed to be a relatively small time to plan actual work leaves me with simple TODO list that I can blindly follow _most_ of the tme while being jostled around by distractions.
-It follows that this planning revelation of mine also represents a _compromise_ with the typical environmental disasters of the modern workplace.
+Blocking out what is supposed to be a relatively small time to plan actual work leaves me with a simple TODO list that I can cling to _most_ of the time—while being jostled around by distractions surrounding my team.
+It follows that this planning revelation of mine also represents a _compromise_ with the typical environmental disasters of the modern, barbaric workplace.

 ## how does your card plan write itself?

 When the acceptance criteria uses domain names (or business terminology) that maps directly to source-control artifacts, the card plan writes itself.
-In my ignorance, I assume that [SpecFlow and Gherkin](https://specflow.org/learn/gherkin/) can automate this process.
-In my current day job, there is the promise (or very strong suggestion) that I will have the opportunity to look into this technology further.
+In my ignorance, I assume that [SpecFlow and Gherkin](https://specflow.org/learn/gherkin/) can automate and accelerate this process.
+In my current day job, there is the promise (or very strong suggestion) that I will have the opportunity to look into this technology further in a team setting.
 Maybe not.

 @[BryanWilhite](https://twitter.com/BryanWilhite)